 The Legend of Zelda series is rightly acclaimed for its design.
 Whether it’s the dungeons, gadgets, or boss encounters, the level of detail rarely fails to impress.

 This care also extends to the characters that Link meets on his adventures.
-Nintendo has a knack for creating a memorable, interesting, and often tragic supporting cast that add colour and texture to the games.
+Nintendo has a knack for creating a memorable, interesting, and often tragic supporting casts that add colour and texture to each adventure.

 Picking the best is a difficult task, but as a starter here’s a run-down of ten we love: